gharazka/Football-Passes-Plot/README.md

 ## Overview:

-Visualize soccer passing patterns with Python, Matplotlib, and mplsoccer.
+Visualize football passing patterns with Python, Matplotlib, and mplsoccer.
 This project parses StatsBomb [data](https://github.com/statsbomb/open-data/)  to display a player's successful and unsuccessful passes.
 It offers a clear analysis of a player's passing game during a match.

 ## Key Features: